Skip to main content

 How do I pay the application fee?

 You must use one of the following (Visa, MasterCard, Discover, American Express, JCB) to submit your application.
 You will receive a confirmation number after your payment is cleared.
-Your application will not be reviewed until it is completed and your application fee is paid.
+Your application will not be reviewed until it is complete and your application fee is paid.

 U.S. Citizens, Permanent Residents and Undocumented Applicants: $135.00